 Ready Capital Corporation (RC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 1, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ready Capital Corporation ("Ready Capital" or the "Company") (NYSE: RC ).
+LOS ANGELES, April 2, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Ready Capital Corporation ("Ready Capital" or the "Company") (NYSE: RC ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN READY CAPITAL CORPORATION (RC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN READY CAPITAL CORPORATION (RC), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?